 - Take progress pictures to make sure you’re tracking more than just bodyweight.
 A lot of times, especially for those with more weight to lose, you won’t see any changes on the scale for a while.
 This is usually due to building muscle mass and losing fat at the same time.
 This will show up as no weight loss on the scale.
 Taking progress pictures allows you to compare how you look, which is much more important than how much you weigh.

 - Make sure you’re moving more and track your calories accurately.
 The biggest issue I see with people trying to lose weight without any progress to show for it is a lack of calorie counting.
-If you’re working out hard in the gym, doing cardio, and just eating whatever outside of the gym, all of your hard work could be for naught!
+If you’re working out hard in the gym, doing cardio, and just eating whatever is outside the gym, all of your hard work could be for naught!
 Instead of leaving it up to chance, start weighing your food with a food scale, and start tracking with MyFitnessPal.
 If you aren’t doing this and continue to see zero results, you only have yourself to blame.
 In addition to this, you absolutely need to make sure you’re moving more.
 If you work out hard 3 days a week but sit around all day the other days, losing weight is going to be difficult.
 Try to do something active every day you can.
-If you need help with how many times you should be training for fat loss, check out this article I just posted!

 How Much Weight Do You Need To Lose To Notice A Difference?

-In my experience, this can vary.
+From my own experience on my weight loss journey, this can vary.
 The main factors are your current body fat percentage, how much you actually weigh, and how tall you are.

-Somebody that is only 15% body fat will notice fat loss a lot faster than someone at 30% body fat.
+Somebody that is only 15% body fat will notice their weight loss results a lot faster than someone with 30% body fat.

-- Likewise, if you weigh 150 lbs and lose 15 lbs, there’s going to be a huge difference in fat loss.
+- Likewise, if you weigh 150 lbs and lose 15 lbs, there’s going to be a huge difference in weight loss.

 - If you’re 300 lbs and lose 15 lbs, it’s not going to be as noticeable at all either.